 Python

 To insert an element, we create a new node first.
-It the list is empty, we points head and curr to the new node.
+If the list is empty, we point the head and curr to the new node.
 Otherwise, we link the curr’s next to the new node.
 Then move curr pointing to the new node.
-Last link the curr‘s next to the head.
+Last, link the curr‘s next to the head.

 Java